 In 2021, the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
-Information provided by this assessment indicated one potential source of contamination with a moderate susceptibility level.
+Information provided by this assessment indicated two potential sources of contamination with a low susceptibility level.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at: https://fldep.dep.state.fl.us/swapp